-- (i) The span period of the programme is four years from the date of registration in the programme. - (ii) The minimum marks for passing the examination for each semester shall be 45% in each paper and 50% in aggregate for all the courses of the semester. - (iii) To be eligible for promotion to the second year of the programme, a student must clear successfully at least 12 papers out of the 16 papers offered during first year of the programme. - (iv) The degree shall be awarded to successful students on the basis of the combined results of first year and second year examinations as follows:
+The span period of the programme is four years from the date of registration in the programme.

+The minimum marks for passing the examination for each semester shall be 45% in each paper and 50% in aggregate for all the courses of the semester.

+To be eligible for promotion to the second year of the programme, a student must clear successfully at least 12 papers out of the 16 papers offered during first year of the programme.

+The degree shall be awarded to successful students on the basis of the combined results of first year and second year examinations as follows:

+Securing 60% and above: Ist Division All other: IInd Division

-- (v) A student to be eligible for award of degree has to clear all the papers offered during two-year programme within the span period. - (vi) The candidates will be required to pass in the external examination of 80 marks.
+A student to be eligible for award of degree has to clear all the papers offered during two-year programme within the span period.

+The candidates will be required to pass in the external examination of 80 marks.